 Here’s how flexible study will benefit you.
 Study in the morning, afternoon, evening or at night – whatever works best for you.
 You’re not bound by a class schedule or constrained by the clock.
 You can watch recorded lectures whenever it suits you.
 Now, let’s face it, some of the best times of day to really get stuck into study can be in the morning before work or later in the evening once the kids have gone to bed.
 If you’re most productive at 2am or you’ve got some time on the commute to and from work, you can enjoy flexible study then too.

-Another perk of flexible online study is that you can learn on your own schedule.
+Another of the benefits of online study is that you can learn on your own schedule.
 Rather than leave the office early or skip family dinner to travel to campus, you can log in when it’s convenient for you.
 Study time doesn’t need to interfere with other commitments.
 That flexibility allows you to balance work and life.

 This is a major draw for those who need some wiggle room when it comes to doing an online course.
 The 2020 Online Education Trends Report found that for the fourth year in a row, convenience and flexibility topped the list of reasons for students opting for an online program.

 I worked full-time and weekends were filled with sport and driving kids around, so studying online was very flexible – it suited me.
 If I had a busy week I could put study on hold and get back to it the following weekend.
 It fit in with my lifestyle and was really the only option for me.David McMahon

 Everyone learns differently and online study supports this.
 Whether you love to speed-read your modules or take time to process things, you can study however suits you.
 All you need to do is make sure you meet those all-important deadlines.
 Online study is done your way – at your own pace and place.